vv020633/WeebGuidance/README.txt

 ### Windows

-Navigate to shortcut or installation path -> Right-click executable file -> Run as administrator You must run as administrator!!!
-Otherwise, Weeb-Guidance won't have access to the temp file location.
+Navigate to shortcut or installation path -> Right-click executable file -> Run as administrator

+You should run as administrator!!!
+Otherwise, Weeb-Guidance won't have full access to the temp file location that it creates which can result in some strange crashes.
 No bueno.

 ![MainMenu](https://user-images.githubusercontent.com/33399376/99194364-c9c9c580-2776-11eb-8e43-41b007a65bc5.png)